Master's Degree Programme

-Today, the private job market, public institutions and PhD degree programmes require English language skills and knowledge of the English-speaking world.
+Today, numerous jobs in the private market as well as public institutions require advanced English language skills and analytical knowledge of the English-speaking world.
 You acquire these competences in the Master’s degree in English.
 In this degree programme, you use English at a high international level and gain in-depth knowledge of the history, culture and social conditions of the English-speaking world.

 The requirements for admission to the Master’s degree programme in English vary according to the track you wish to enrol in.